Agent setup

 - Do not commit OAuth secrets, refresh tokens, cookies, Dropbox tokens, Google tokens, or user media.

-- Do not package or upload release zips unless the user asks.
+- Do not download, package, or upload release zips unless the user asks for a manual/unpacked build.

 - Do not remove existing user changes in the working tree.